Mao Yichang

 Mao Yichang or Mao Rensheng (15 October 1870 – 23 January 1920) was a Chinese farmer and grain merchant who achieved notability as the father of Mao Zedong.
 The nineteenth generation of the Mao clan, he was born and lived his life in the rural village of Shaoshanchong in Shaoshan, Hunan Province.

 The son of Mao Enpu, he was raised in a poverty-stricken family of peasants.
-Marrying Wen Qimei when he was ten, he subsequently served for two years in the Xiang Army.
+Marrying Wen Qimei when he was fifteen, he subsequently served for two years in the Xiang Army.
 Returning to agriculture, he became a moneylender and grain merchant, buying up local grain and selling it in the city for a higher price, becoming one of the wealthiest farmers in Shaoshan, with 20 acres of land.
 He and Wen had four surviving children, Zedong, Zemin, Zetan, and Zejian, the latter of whom was adopted.

 Early life

 According to family oral histories, the ancestor of the Mao clan in Shaoshanchong (韶山冲) was Mao Taihua.
 Taihua left his native Jiangxi Province for Yunnan, where he joined Zhu Yuanzhang's rebellion against the Yuan dynasty; Zhu overthrew the Yuan and founded the Ming dynasty in 1368.
 Taihua married a local woman in Yunnan.
 In 1380, Taihua's family resettled in Xiangxiang county, Hunan.
 Around ten years later, two sons moved to Shaoshanchong in Xiangtan county; Mao Yichang was their descendent.

 Mao Yichang was born on 15 October 1870, the only child of Mao Enpu and his wife Liu.
 Enpu was a farmer who had lived in poverty throughout his life, leaving his son debt-ridden.
 He was betrothed to Wen when she was thirteen and he was ten; the wedding took place five years later when he was fifteen.
 Due to his father's debts, Yichang served for two years in Zeng Guofan's local Xiang Army, during which time he saved enough money to purchase much of the land that his father had lost.
 Mao Yichang managed through hard work and frugality to become a significant village landowner.
-According to stories passed down from Mao Zedong to one his daughters, Yichang often said:
+According to stories passed down from Mao Zedong to one of his daughters, Yichang often said:

 Poverty is not the result of eating too much or spending too much.
 Poverty comes from an inability to do mathematics.
 Whoever can do sums will have enough to live by; whoever cannot will squander even mountains of gold!

 Mao Yichang's mother, Liu, died aged 37 on 20 May 1884.